janunezc/jn-didactic/README.md

 # jn-didactic
-This implements some sound solutions to common coding problems
+This package implements some sound solutions to common coding problems.